-Angela Braly resigned as chairman and chief executive officer of WellPoint Inc. (WLP) after recent criticism from shareholders who said the second-leading U.S. insurer was underperforming.
+Angela Braly resigned as chairman and chief executive officer of WellPoint Inc. (WLP:US) after recent criticism from shareholders who said the second-leading U.S. insurer was underperforming.
 The shares rose.

 John Cannon, the company’s executive vice president and general counsel, will serve as interim CEO while WellPoint searches for a replacement, the Indianapolis-based insurer said today in a statement.
 Cannon isn't a candidate for the permanent job, according to the statement.

 During her five-year tenure, Braly, 51, made herself a foe of the health-care overhaul and, more recently, of investors after WellPoint missed earnings estimates and cut its forecast (WLP:US) twice in four months.
 Even before the resignation, investors had touted James Carlson, the Amerigroup Corp.
 (AGP:US) chief, and David Snow Jr., the former Medco Health Solutions Inc. CEO, as replacement candidates, said Jason Gurda, an analyst at Leerink Swann & Co.